-To ensure postsecondary readiness in the future, the commission recommends a study on how the next generation of Texas assessments can be aligned to a wide variety of postsecondary measures to predict future academic and occupational success.
+The commission recommends a study on how the next generation of Texas assessments can be aligned to a wide variety of postsecondary measures to predict future academic and occupational success.

-The TSIA is a computer-adaptive test designed to assist an institution of higher education determine if a student is ready for college-level course work in the general areas of reading, writing, and mathematics.
+The TSIA is a computer-adaptive test designed to assist an institution of higher education in determining whether a student is ready for college-level course work in the general areas of reading, writing, and mathematics.